These are the terms and conditions we supply products to you, whether these are goods or services.

 If we are providing any product or service based on measurements you have given to us, you are responsible for ensuring that these measurements are correct.
 You can find information and tips on how to measure by contacting us.

 We will guarantee our workmanship, including materials and parts, for a MAXIMUM period of 30 days from the date the work was completed and/or parts installed.
-If an issue occurs directly related to workmanship, parts or materials supplied by ourselves, we will not charge you the cost of remedial works for parts, labour or materials.
+If an issue occurs (within the 30 day period) directly related to workmanship, parts or materials supplied by ourselves, we will not charge you the cost of remedial works for labour or materials.
 However, if we have provided specific advice on completing the work and do not follow that advice, this guarantee will not affect and be voided.
-If the information provided by you under guarantee is not sufficient or correct so that we are unable to carry out the remedial works, this guarantee will not affect and be voided.
+If the information provided by you under the guarantee is not sufficient or correct so that we are unable to carry out the remedial works, this guarantee will not affect and be voided.
 In those circumstances, our rights under clause 10 are fully reserved.
 If you would like to find out more about your rights under this guarantee, please contact us.
 In certain circumstances, installed equipment may have a manufacturers guarantee that is longer than our 30-day guarantee.
 In this instance, we may ask you to contact the manufacturer yourself to organise a claim.
 Moorhouse Heating Limited have no association or connection with separate manufacturer guarantees.
 Moorhouse Heating Limited are not responsible for any work carried out by a third party.

 If you wish to make a change to the product you have ordered, please contact us.
 We will let you know if the change is possible.
 If possible, we will let you know about any changes to the price of the product, the timing of supply, or anything else that would be necessary as a result of your requested change and ask you to confirm whether you wish to go ahead with the change.
 If we cannot make the change or the consequences of making the change are unacceptable to you, you may want to end the contract (see clause 8 – Your rights to end the contract).